rkasper/cv-creator/cv.md

     * High-Performance Teams in a Virtual World -- Toronto Agile Conference, 2020.
     * Awesome Teams: Games for Continuous (Extreme?)
 Teaming -- Agile Games, 2016.
 * Sessions
+    * Teaching Agile (Or Anything Else) So It Sticks -- Citizens internal keynote, 2022 (invited).
+Also at Agile 2021 Minimum Viable Conference, 2021 (invited); Also at Boston Area Women In Agile, 2020 (invited); Heart of England Scrum User Group, 2020 (invited); Venture Cafe, 2020 (invited);  AgileCamp SF, 2019; Agile New England, 2019.
     * Agile Dojo -- the monthly meet-up I host, where participants learn skills and activities to bring agility to their organizations, 2015-present.
     * Search and Rescue: Rescuing Your Team So the People Who Show Up Can Be the Best Team Ever -- Scrum Gathering 2022.
     * Product Inception Canvas: How to Build the Right Thing -- Scrum Gathering 2022.
 Also at Agile & Beyond 2022; Agile 2021; BAIstanbul, 2020 (invited); Agile Arizona, 2020 (invited); TriAgile 2022.